Channel i (Singaporean TV channel): Failures and retools

 The channel started carrying highlights of the FA Premier League at the start of the 2001-02 season.
 This came ahead of a new "quality over quantity" schedule that was introduced for the 2001–02 season, and a rebrand on 3 September 2001.
 In contrast to its attempts at producing local programming, TVWorks' schedule now heavily resembled that of Channel 5, with a focus on imported programming (typically from the United States).
 So far, its only success was its coverage of the Manchester United tour of Singapore two months earlier.
+The channel still hoped that its Premier League matches would help keep its ratings afloat.
 Its coverage of the 2001 general election had 169,000 viewers, a number that paled to 1.721 million over the combined total of MediaCorp's channels.

+Suhaila Sulaiman, writing for her Couch Grouch column at The Straits Times on 3 September, date of the rebrand, said that the channel could have invested better its financial resources on acquiring programmes first instead of producing them.
+The reformat gave the team more time to work on local programmes.
+When news of the September 11 attacks began to circulate, TVWorks was airing The Assignment, a film which includes a terrorist plot.
+In the aftermath, the channel started airing live coverage from Fox News from 15 September, weekends 12:30am to 2am, and weekdays 11am to 5:30pm, then 1am–2am.
+TVWorks thus extended its operating hours for the first time.

 On 9 November 2001, TVWorks was restructured following a loss of 65 employees and a decreasing audience share.
 Plans for its shutdown were dismissed.
+These events led to the suspension of its associated magazine, Works Weekly.
 In January 2002, TVWorks secured the rights to carry one weekly match of the Italian league (Serie A), that had previously been carried by Premiere 12.
 Furthermore, sports coverage was boosted in February with the announcement of the rights to air the S-League free-to-air, which up until then aired on MediaCorp's channels.
 The first match to be televised was between Tampines and Geylang on 2 March.